Hide

 Bowel Cancer

 Australia has one of the highest incidences of bowel cancer in the world.
-Around 17,000 people are diagnosed each year.
 It is the second most common cause of cancer mortality (after lung cancer), yet, if detected early 9/10 cases of bowel cancer can be successfully treated.

-Screening target group: Non-symptomatic men and women aged 50-74yrs considered average risk for bowel cancer.
+Screening target group: Non-symptomatic men and women aged 45-74yrs considered average risk for bowel cancer.

-National participation rates are around 41%.
-NSW participation rates however are lower than this and some parts of the CESPHN region have participation rates below 30%.
+NSW participation rate in 2020-21 was 36% however some parts of the CESPHN region have participation rates below 30%.

 Resources for health professionals ( including guidelines,template links)